 A versatile actor who broke ground playing Oliver on 'How to Get Away with Murder' and electrifies Broadway with daring musical roles.

-Conrad Ricamora’s path to acting wasn't a straight line; he initially pursued a career in law before the stage called.
-That background in understanding human motivation serves him well.
-He first captured wide attention as the earnest and complex Oliver Hampton on ABC's 'How to Get Away with Murder,' bringing a nuanced portrayal of a young lawyer navigating a turbulent relationship to a mainstream audience.
-But his artistic home has often been the theater, particularly in groundbreaking musicals.
-He originated the role of Ninoy Aquino in David Byrne's immersive disco spectacle 'Here Lies Love,' a performance he later reprised on Broadway.
-His work in 'Soft Power' and a scene-stealing turn in the absurdist comedy 'Oh, Mary!' earned him a Tony nomination, cementing his status as a bold and inventive stage performer.
+Conrad Ricamora earned a Tony nomination for his scene-stealing turn in the absurdist comedy 'Oh, Mary!'
+He first gained wide attention as Oliver Hampton on ABC's 'How to Get Away with Murder,' portraying a young lawyer navigating a turbulent relationship.
+On stage, he originated the role of Ninoy Aquino in David Byrne's immersive disco spectacle 'Here Lies Love,' a performance he later reprised on Broadway.
+His work in 'Soft Power' also drew acclaim.
+Before acting, he pursued a career in law.

 1965–1980